-In addition to Bob Green, the names and stories of some of the enslaved people are part of the Belle Meade plantation tour.
+In addition to Bob Green, the names and stories of some of the enslaved people are part of the Belle Meade tour.
 From a domestic servant named Dicey to Ben the blacksmith, Patrick the laborer, and Susanna Carter the head housekeeper, the plantation tries to tell their stories alongside those of the Harding family, despite the scant information available.
 The project—called the Journey to Jubilee—highlights the contributions these important people made to the plantation.

-The building of Belle Meade plantation began in 1820 when John Harding oversaw the construction of a brick house on his 250 acres.
+The building of the plantation began in 1820 when John Harding oversaw the construction of a brick house on his 250 acres.
 Building this new, Federal-style home allowed him and his wife Susannah to move out of the log cabin they had occupied for 13 years and marked the transformation of the land into a plantation.

 With business on the upswing in 1853, William Giles Harding made major changes to the old home to reflect the family’s success.
 The house was enlarged into a Greek-Revival style mansion.
 The red brick was covered with stucco, and a two-story verandah was created, complete with six limestone pillars.
 (Some of those pillars are marked with bullet holes from the Civil War skirmish that took place in the front yard in 1864.)

 The interior was just as grand as the exterior.
 Visitors were greeted in the entrance hall with fourteen-foot-high ceilings.
-Everywhere, the walls were decked with paintings of the plantation’s famous thoroughbreds and portraits of the Harding family.
+Everywhere, the walls were decked with paintings of the famous thoroughbreds and portraits of the Harding family.
 Brilliant gas chandeliers hung from the ceiling.
 No expense was spared for the family while the enslaved people lived in drafty wooden cabin elsewhere on the property.

-Today’s Belle Meade plantation is a fraction of its original self.
+Today’s plantation is a fraction of its original self.
 Most of the buildings left on the site, which is now just 24 acres, are available on a self-guided tour.